nodejs/Release/README.md

 ### Release Phases

-There are three phases that a Node.js release can be in: 'Current', 'Active Long Term Support', and 'Maintenance'.
+There are three phases that a Node.js release can be in: 'Current', 'Active Long Term Support (LTS)', and 'Maintenance'.
 Odd-numbered release lines are not promoted to LTS - they will not go through the 'Active LTS' or 'Maintenance' phases.